elucian/bee/syntax/composite.md

 **Notes:**

-* Array can be initially empty [] with capacity 0.
+* Array can be initially empty [] with default capacity = 0,
-* Arrays with capacity are automatically initialized.
+* Arrays with defined capacity are automatically initialized.

 **custom index**